dominikahynkova/01-character-description/03-curriculum-vitae/cv-2020-dhynkova.md

 #### Work/Projects:
 - 2014-Present - marketing and print material for e-shops: ellabache.cz, oligodermie.cz, kozmeticky-obchod.sk

+- 2020 Visual identity of medical startup Emmy-md, s. r. o.

+- 2019 Visual identity of company Evolution, s. r. o.

+- 2019 Print materials for student musical Petr & Lucie

 - 2018 Album covers for music band Filip Zangi & Purpur
-- 2019 Print materials for student musical Petr & Lucie
-- 2019 Visual identity of company Evolution, s. r. o.
-- 2020 Visual identity of medical startup Emmy-md, s. r. o.

 #### Public contracts at university:
+- 2020 Bollywood - a visual style for Bollywood film festival in Czechia

+- 2019 Koli - a redesign of Koli lemonade labels

+- 2019 Combster - a logo for mobile application

+- 2019 Bernard - a campain for beer company Bernard

+- 2018 Blanka Matragi - a logo for fashion designer Blanka Matragi

 - 2018 Bookafe - a project for a literar cafe

-- 2018 Blanka Matragi - a logo for famous fashion designer Blanka Matragi

-- 2019 Bernard - a campain for beer company Bernard

-- 2019 Combster - a logo for mobile application

-- 2019 Koli - a redesign of Koli lemonade labels

-- 2020 Bollywood - a visual style for Bollywood film festival in Czechia